Your Guide To Designing, Making & Selling Laser Cut Products

 How do you want to market your product?
 Do you want to sell a high volume of lower-cost products with a smaller profit margin?
 Or are you more interested in a lower sales volume of high-cost products with larger profit margins?

-For our example, basic research indicates that a custom-made Christmas decoration retails for about $6 each (although this varies significantly).
-If you want to be able to sell wholesale, you need to make them for ¼ of the retail price.
-This means the $6 retail decorations must cost $1.50 or less in total for making, materials and shipping of each decoration.
+If you want to be able to sell wholesale, you need to make your product for ¼ of the retail price.
+This means a $6 retail product must cost $1.50 or less in total for making, materials and shipping of each item.

 Goal 2: Design Your Product (The Fun Part)